Prof. Tamar Herzig

 For a complete CV, see here.

-Tamar Herzig is the Konrad Adenauer Professor of Comparative European History at Tel Aviv University.
+Tamar Herzig is the Konrad Adenauer Chair of Comparative European History and Director of Fred W. Lessing Institute for European History and Civilization at Tel Aviv University.

-She currently serves as Vice Dean for Research of the Faculty of Humanities, as Vice Chairperson of the Historical Society of Israel and as a member of the Board of Directors of the Renaissance Society of America.
-In 2014-2021, she served as Director of Tel Aviv University's Morris E. Curiel Institute for European Studies.
+Formerly the Vice Chairperson of the Historical Society of Israel and a member of the Board of Directors of the Renaissance Society of America.
+In 2021-2024 she served as Vice Dean for Research of the Faculty of Humanities, and in 2014-2021, as Director of Tel Aviv University's Morris E. Curiel Institute for European Studies.

 Her article “Slavery and Interethnic Sexual Violence: A Multiple Perpetrator Rape in Seventeenth-Century Livorno” (American Historical Review 127:1) won the 2022 Best Article Award of the Society for the Study of Early Modern Women and Gender, and was awarded the Mediterranean Seminar’s Article of the Month Award for July 2022.